sobstel/sobstel.github.com/_posts/2015-03-29-http-cache-stale-while-revalidate-stale-if-error.md

 title: "HTTP Cache: stale-while-revalidate and stale-if-error"
 ---

-There are possible two important [HTTP Cache-Control extensions for stale content][rfc5861]: stale-while-revalidate and stale-if-error.
-They are actually already (or being) adopted by [Fastly][fastly] and [Chrome](chrome).
+There are two important [HTTP Cache-Control extensions for stale content][rfc5861] coming:
+`stale-while-revalidate` and `stale-if-error`.
+They are actually already being adopted by [Fastly][fastly] and [Chrome](chrome).

 ### stale-while-revalidate

-When cache expires, user can be server stale content while the latest version is being re-fetched in the background.
+When cache expires, user can be served stale content while the latest version is being re-fetched in the background.
 It makes user never wait for content re-generation, so he usually gets content immediately from cache.